 Making rag rugs on the road again

 Another day, another rag rug, or so the saying goes!
 Just another quick, small project on the road to replace an older green-and-yellow rug that has seen better days.
 The rug needs to fit in an odd section of the van…a T-shaped section of the floor leading from “the entrance hall” to the “hallway”.
+It is only about 30x45cm.

 Making the rag rug